 A sales file is maintained for the storage of "snapshot" sales data at the time of sale.
-Residential improved and vacant sales are collected from a variety of sources, including: district questionnaires sent to buyer and seller, field discovery, protest hearings, Board of Realtor's MLS, various sale vendors, builders, and realtors.
+Residential improved and vacant sales are collected from a variety of sources, including: district questionnaires sent to buyer and seller, field discovery, protest hearings, Multiple Listing Service (MLS), various sale vendors, builders, and realtors.
 A system of type, source, validity and verification codes was established to define salient facts related to a property's purchase or transfer.
 School district or neighborhood sales reports are generated as an analysis tool for the appraiser in the development of value estimates.